 Personnel: include all employee costs, but not independent contractors.
 List each employee type separately.
 Examples of calculations are: 15% of \$2,000/mo.
 X 6 months; 20 hrs X \$15/hr X 52 weeks + benefits.

-Operational: include all direct expenses for the project, except consumable supplies and travel.
-Include such things as rent, office supplies, postage, paper, communications, equipment, contract labor or services.
+Operational: include all direct and indirect expenses for the project, except consumable supplies and travel.
+Include such things as rent, office supplies, postage, paper, communications, equipment, contract labor or services, and overhead or administrative costs.
 Please list each type of cost separately.

-Consumables: includes items that will be used-up/consumed by participants or staff - food, meal or meeting supplies, etc
+Consumables: includes items that will be used-up/consumed by participants or staff - food, meal or meeting supplies, etc.